-RESOLUTION #5 SUBMITTED BY ONTARIO COUNCIL OF HOSPITAL UNIONS
+RESOLUTION # SUBMITTED BY ONTARIO COUNCIL OF HOSPITAL UNIONS

-Vigorously campaign with OCHU and with the Ontario Health Coalition to force the Ontario Liberal government to protect local hospital services.
+CUPE Ontario will vigorously campaign with OCHU and with the Ontario Health Coalition to force the Ontario Liberal government to protect local hospital services.

-- The Ontario Liberal government is deliberately funding hospitals at rates lower than the rate of inflation: - Hospital deficits imposed by the Liberal government are leading to the elimination of thousands of hospital jobs, cuts to local hospital services and the elimination of hospital programs; - Hospital funding problems are leading LHINs to centralize and regionalize hospital clinical and support services, removing jobs and services from local communities.
+- The Ontario Liberal government is deliberately funding hospitals at rates lower than the rate of inflation; - Hospital deficits imposed by the Liberal government are leading to the elimination of thousands of hospitals jobs, cuts to local hospital services, and the elimination of hospital programs; - Hospital funding problems are leading LHINs to centralize and regionalize hospital clinical and support services, removing jobs and services from local communities.

-Committee Recommendation: X Concurrence □Non-concurrenc e Convention Decision: □ Carried □Defeated □Referred RESOLUTION #6 SUBMITTED BY CUPE ONTARIO MUNICIPAL EMPLOYEES COORDINATING COMMITTEE
+RESOLUTION # SUBMITTED BY CUPE ONTARIO MUNICIPAL EMPLOYEES COORDINATING COMMITTEE

-Within one year of this resolution's adoption, convene a provincial library conference regarding the future of libraries, the information community and its workers, as well as their role in CUPE Ontario.
-The agenda for such a conference will be established by the Library Workers' Committee.
+Within one year of this resolution's adoption convene a provincial library conference regarding the future of libraries, the information community and its workers, as well as their role in CUPE Ontario;

+The agenda for such a conference will be established by the Library Workers' Committee;

 The meeting will be held by the representative activists with the assistance of appropriate staff.

-- CUPE represents over 4000 public library workers in Ontario's public libraries; - CUPE library workers face similar issues and problems across Ontario;

-- The existing jurisdictional committee and subcommittee lack the resources sufficient to give an appropriate and adequate forum for Ontario's library workers to meet and discuss issues of this scope; - A provincial conference would help to achieve this goal; - A strengthened sector is in the interests of CUPE Ontario as a whole.
+- CUPE represents over 4000 public library workers in Ontario's public libraries; - CUPE library workers face similar issues and problems across Ontario; - The existing jurisdictional committee and subcommittee lack the resources sufficient to give an appropriate and adequate forum for Ontario's library workers to meet and discuss issues of this scope; - A provincial conference would help to achieve this goal;

+• A strengthened sector is in the interests of CUPE Ontario as a whole.